-- Fixed effects models are the primary workhorse for causal inference in applied panel data analysis - Researchers use them to adjust for unobservables (omitted variables, endogeneity, selection bias, confoundedness ...): - "Good instruments are hard to find ..., so we'd like to have other tools to deal with unobserved confounders.
-This chapter considers ... strategies that use data with a time or cohort dimension to control for unobserved but fixed omitted variables" (Angrist & Pischke, Mostly Harmless Econometrics) - "fixed effects regression can scarcely be faulted for being the bearer of bad tidings" (Green et al., Dirty Pool) - Fixed effects models are often said to be superior to matching estimators because the latter can only adjust for observables - Question: What are the exact causal assumptions underlying fixed effects models?
+- Fixed effects models are a primary workhorse for causal inference in applied panel data analysis - Researchers use them to adjust for unobservables: - "Good instruments are hard to find ..., so we'd like to have other tools to deal with unobserved confounders.
+This chapter considers ... strategies that use data with a time or cohort dimension to control for unobserved but fixed omitted variables" (Angrist & Pischke, Mostly Harmless Econometrics) - "fixed effects regression can scarcely be faulted for being the bearer of bad tidings" (Green et al., Dirty Pool) - Fixed effects models are often said to be superior to matching estimators because the latter can only adjust for observables - Question: What are the exact causal assumptions underlying linear fixed effects regression models?